 Explanation: If a retainer is looked after carefully it MAY aid in the retention of straight teeth for life.
 But, that is not likely.
 In fact, teens who have had braces early (before reaching 15 years of age) should, especially, see their orthodontist regularly to ensure the retainer still fits comfortably.
 As mentioned above, with the shifting shape of the jaw, one retainer may not fit correctly several years after purchase.
 If so, this retainer could hinder the retention of straight teeth as well as become uncomfortable or even hurt when worn.
 In such cases, a new retainer would need to be fitted.

 These are just some of the common myths in a sea of orthodontic conspiracies.
 But we hope we have cleared these up for you.
-If you have a braces, retainer or clear aligner question or myth you want answered, please do not hesitate to contact us at DentalCareXtra, or check our page on teeth straightening options.
+If you have braces, retainer or clear aligner question or myth you want answered, please do not hesitate to contact us at DentalCareXtra, or check our page on teeth straightening options.
+Alternatively, complete the form below, and one of our friendly team members will contact you.

 Miley, J. (2017).
 Orthodontists say braces should be worn for life to keep teeth straight.
 Interesting Engineering. [online]